 - Refuse or accept any health service, diagnoses or treatment based on religious grounds.

 - Be informed about all treatment options available, regardless of cost.
 This includes clinical trials and experimental treatments.

 - Seek second opinions.

 - Express a concern or appeal about Coordinated Care or the care it provides and get a response in a reasonable amount of time.

 - Ask for and receive a copy of your medical records as permitted by law (one copy free of charge) and request corrections when needed.

 - Make advance directives and file a complaint with the Department of Health and Human Services (DHHS) if your advance directive is not followed.

 - Choose a network provider that gives you care whenever possible and appropriate, including behavioral health providers.

-- Receive health care services that are accessible, sufficient and comparable in amount, duration and scope to those provided under Apple Health coverage without a managed care plan (also called fee-for-service).
+- Receive health care services that are accessible, sufficient and comparable in amount, duration and scope to those services covered by Apple Health using your ProviderOne services card (also called fee-for-service).

 - Receive services without restraint that are appropriate and are not denied or reduced solely because of diagnosis, type of illness, or medical condition.